kgourgou/blog-blog/_posts/2014-10-21-markov-chain-on-simple-graph.md

 The situation is as follows.
 For a complete graph with N vertices, the probability that the process will jump from one vertex to another is $$\frac{1}{N-1}$$, since all of them are connected.
 As you can imagine, there is a fair amount of movement in this chain, from one vertex to the next, visiting all states over and over.

-However, the $$t^1$$ doesn't see any of that movement.
+However, $$t^1$$ doesn't see any of that movement.
 In fact, it's not difficult to convince ourselves that for $$t^1$$, the Markov chain on the graph with N vertices is the same as the following,

 <center>
 <img src="/images/two_state.png" width="400" height="300">